 If you think that the average “Christmas message” doesn’t move non-believers, you’re not alone.
-This might help some pastors reach more.
+The goal of this article is to help pastors and churches reach more.

 It’s that time of year!
-During this Christmas season, I heard several sermons on the birth of Jesus.
+During this season over the years, I have heard several Christmas sermons on the birth of Jesus.
 Now, in our Western culture that is rapidly losing its once-Christian worldview, Christians and Christian leaders need to use this time, more than ever, to challenge non-Christians.
 But will they give the vital message people need to hear at this time of history?

 I was thrilled to be able to bring a friend who has struggled with the Christian faith for his entire life to church this Christmas season.
 Just before we arrived, he asked me a question that has been troubling him.
 I was fascinated to note that he didn’t ask about Jesus and the manger, or about the shepherds or the angels who proclaimed the birth of Jesus on earth—instead, he asked, “Why do many Christians use organ transplants to prolong their life or try to prolong the lives of their children when they’re born with problems when God has deemed it was their time to die?”
 He continued, “Why wouldn’t a Christian accept their death that comes from God?
 Shouldn’t they just accept it if they are true Christians and want to go to heaven instead of trying to survive on this earth?”

 Sadly, there are many people within the church who accept the supposed millions of years, instead of the truth as given in Genesis.
-Because of this, they don’t have valid answers for people like my friend, but instead would ignore his questions and instead relate the story of the babe in the manger in the hope my friend would start believing this.
-[See The “god” of an Old Earth.]
+Because of this, they don’t have valid answers for people like my friend, but instead they would ignore his questions and relate the story of the babe in the manger in the hope my friend would start believing this seemingly irrelevant message.
+(See The “god” of an Old Earth.)

 Many people struggle with accepting the truth of Jesus and the Bible because they have the wrong view of history.
 They, like my friend, have been indoctrinated to reject the Bible as a true account of history and the meaning of life.
 This is a major stumbling block for so many people believing God’s Word and being saved.

-Knowing that many non-Christians view God like this and also knowing that they only set foot in church about once a year, I’m praying that Christian leaders will take advantage of this opportunity and address these issues, that are relevant issues for where the culture is at today, while speaking during this Christmas time.
+Knowing that many non-Christians view God like this and also knowing that they only set foot in church about once a year, I’m praying that Christian leaders and pastors will take advantage of this opportunity and address these issues (i.e., the relevant issues for where the culture is at today) while preaching Christmas sermons.
 This could make such a difference in the lives of many who have a faulty view of God, and thus challenge them concerning the truths of the Bible.

-In one sermon that I already heard, the minister said “let’s turn in the Bible to the foundation of Christmas.”
+In one Christmas sermon that I already heard, the minister said, “Let’s turn in the Bible to the foundation of Christmas.”
 Then he said to go to Luke chapter 2.
 I immediately thought to myself, “That’s not the foundation of Christmas.
 That was the first Christmas.”

 The foundation of Christmas goes back much further.
 It starts in the first book of the Bible—Genesis.
 The initial reference to the birth of Jesus is in Genesis 3:15.

-The prediction of the Virgin Birth (seed of a woman) of Jesus came immediately after Adam and Eve sinned.
-Though they were sentenced to die, God in His mercy gave a promise of redemption through the one who would be born of a virgin—Jesus Christ.
+The prediction of the Virgin Birth of Jesus (the Seed of a woman) came immediately after Adam and Eve sinned.
+Though they were sentenced to die, God in His mercy gave a promise of redemption through the one who would be born of a virgin—Jesus Christ, God’s Son.

-In fact, many references to Jesus” birth have their foundation in Genesis such as Jesus being a descendant of Isaac (Genesis 28:13-14).
-Ultimately, the foundation of Jesus” birth goes back to Genesis.
-This is where a Christmas sermon should start—particularly in a culture that has been brainwashed to believe this part of the Bible cannot possibly be true.
-Why would these people listen to a sermon about Bethlehem, the stable, the shepherds and the Wise men—if they already think the Book this all comes from cannot be trusted.
+In fact, many references to Jesus Christ’s birth have their foundation in Genesis, such as Jesus being a descendant of Isaac (Genesis 28:13–14).
+Ultimately, the foundation of Christ’s birth goes back to Genesis.
+This is where Christmas sermons should start—particularly in a culture that has been brainwashed to believe this part of the Bible cannot possibly be true.
+Why would these people listen to a sermon about Bethlehem, the stable, the shepherds, and the Wise men—if they already think the Book this all comes from cannot be trusted.

 Genesis is where we first learn about the bad news of Adam’s sin that allowed death to enter into the creation.
 In today’s culture, people continually preach the good news of Jesus but fail to teach the bad news in Genesis.
-This is why many don’t listen to the good news because they failed to understand the bad news in Genesis.
+This is why many don’t listen to the good news—because they fail to understand the bad news in Genesis.